OopsRyan/csv-util/README.md

 Some test cases for DataGenerator can be found [here](./src/test/scala/DataGeneratorTest.scala)

 **TODO**:
 More test cases would be implemented in the future.
-Have many other quality tests to do.
-Sorry for that.